Polynucleotides have directionality !

 between their 3' and 5' carbons.
 (Recall that

-an ester bond is R - O - R).
-This means that
+an ester bond is R - O - R: the bond here is

-respectively, because of the chemical groups typically attachd
+respectively, because of the chemical groups typically found

-A polynucleotide therefore has directionality, and the two ends of the molecule have very different biochemical properties and behave very differently in molecular genetic processes.
+A polynucleotide therefore has directionality: the two ends of the molecule have very different biochemical properties, and behave very differently in molecular genetic processes.
 It is therefore critical to recognize which end is which.

-A detailed understanding of this figure is key to the first part of the course !!!
+A detailed understanding of this figure is critical to the first part of the course !!!